fyrejet/fyrejet/README.md

 ### Known problems

-At this time, there are 2 known problems with uWebSockets.js implementation used in Fyrejet.
+At this time, there are problems with uWebSockets.js implementation used in Fyrejet.

-* uWebSockets.js is unable to pass `test/app.listen.js`, because `server.close()` works a bit differently. **SEVERITY:** Low
-* uWebSockets.js passes the last test (see `test/acceptance/web-service.js`), but ends up with segmentation failure upon attempt to close server. **SEVERITY:** Low-Medium?
+* uWebSockets.js is unable to pass tests, but seems to be able to work in the wild.
+This means that Fyrejet on uWebSockets.js works, but there are no guarantees, as it is otherwise not production-ready.

 ## Benchmarks